 Funding: Federal, state, and local Diagnosis and Evaluation Services focusing on assessment of primary needs of children suspected of having an emotional or mental disorder continued to be available through the 15 regional community mental health centers.
 Revised minimum standards (effective July 1, 2002) that describe specific criteria and documentation requirements for an eligibility determination of serious emotional disturbance include use of a functional assessment instrument/approach approved by the Department of Mental Health.
 More comprehensive, multi-disciplinary assessment services are available through the public school system, Headstart, the University of MS Medical Center Child Development Clinic, (UMMC Department of Psychiatry and Human Behavior), and private facilities/practitioners.
-The UMMC Pediatric Child Development Center is the fetal alcohol spectrum disorders assessment center in Mississippi and collaborates with the DMH Division of Children and Youth Services and the State FASD Coordinator.
+The UMMC Pediatric Child Development Center is the fetal alcohol spectrum disorders (FASD) assessment center in Mississippi and collaborates with the DMH Division of Children and Youth Services and the State FASD Coordinator.
 Also, the DMH Division of Children and Youth Services collaborated with the MS Department of Human Services (DHS) Division of Youth Services in use of the Massachusetts Youth Screening Instrument, version 2 (MAYSI-2) to screen youth in the juvenile detention centers for potential mental health service needs.
 Through the 1991 Expanded Early Periodic Screening, Diagnosis, and Treatment Program (EPSDT) process that includes assessment and treatment for mental health, initial screening, followed by more comprehensive, multidisciplinary diagnosis and evaluation will continue.
 The diagnosis and evaluation component through this process is being provided primarily by private providers reimbursed through Medicaid.
-During FY 2009, DMH began the process of revising the current DMH Minimum Standards, (2002 edition).
-During this process, Division of Children & Youth staff and Children's Services Coordinators from local mental health agencies are reviewing the potential use of standardized screening and assessments for children with serious emotional disturbance.
-The instruments being considered include The Ohio Youth Problems, Functioning and Satisfaction Scales (Ohio Scales) and the Trauma History Timeline.
+While revising the current DMH Minimum Standards, (2002 edition) Division of Children & Youth staff and Children's Services Coordinators from local mental health agencies are reviewing the potential use of standardized screening and assessments for children with serious emotional disturbance.

 Mental Health Transformation Activity: Individual Treatment/Service Planning (NFC Goal 2.2) The DMH Division of Children/Youth Services continues to monitor community mental health service providers' compliance with established minimum standards for development of individualized treatment plans for children with serious emotional disturbance.
 Day Treatment is a therapeutic service designed for individuals who require less than twenty-four (24) hour-a-day care, but more than other, less intensive outpatient care.
 Intensity and duration of the child's/youth's problem(s) are key factors in determining the need for day treatment.
-In FY 2009, technical assistance was provided to all 15 CMHCs for development of new day treatment programs.
-New programs were certified as needed.
+In FY 2009, technical assistance was provided to all 15 CMHCs for development and certification of new day treatment programs.
 Mental Health Transformation Activity: Supporting School-based Mental Health Programs (NFC Goal 4.2) School-based Day Treatment will continue to be available in FY 2009, and the Division of Children and Youth Services will provide technical assistance to school-based day treatment sites as needed.
 During FY 2008, CMHCs reported a total of 312 day treatment programs, with 50 center-based programs and 262 school-based programs.
 Outpatient Services, which include individual, group and family therapy, will continue to be available through the 15 CMHCs and some other nonprofit programs.
-In FY 2008, a total of 25,285 children with serious emotional disturbance were reported as having received outpatient services through the 15 community mental health centers, including individual, group, or family therapy services.
+In FY 2009, a total of 26,348 children with serious emotional disturbance were reported as having received outpatient services through the 15 community mental health centers, including individual, group, or family therapy services.
 Mental Health Transformation Activity: Supporting School-based Mental Health Programs (NFC Goal 4.2) School-Based General Outpatient Services Current DMH Minimum Standards require all CMHCs to offer and if accepted, maintain interagency agreements with each local school district in their region, which outline the provision of school-based services to be provided by the CMHCs.
 Objective: To continue availability of school-based general outpatient mental health services (other than day treatment).